Renewable energy in India: Biofuels and organic chemicals

 Biomass is going to play a crucial role in making India self-sufficient in the energy sector and carbon neutral.

 Ethanol

-India imports 85% of petrol products with import cost of $55 billion in 2020–21, India has set a target of blending 20% ethanol in petrol by 2025 resulting in import substitution saving of US$4 billion or ₹30,000 crore, and India provides financial assistance for manufacturing ethanol from rice, wheat, barley, corn, sorghum, sugarcane, sugar beet, etc. Ethanol market penetration reached its highest figure of a 10% blend rate in India in 2022 and is currently on track to achieve 20% ethanol blending by 2025 as envisioned in National Policy on Biofuels.
+India imports 85% of petroleum products with an import cost of $55 billion in 2020–21.
+India has set a target of blending 20% ethanol in petrol by 2025 resulting in import substitution saving of US$4 billion or ₹30,000 crore.
+India provides financial assistance for manufacturing ethanol from rice, wheat, barley, corn, sorghum, sugarcane, sugar beet, etc. Ethanol market penetration reached its highest figure of a 10% blend rate in India in 2022, and is currently on track to achieve 20% ethanol blending by 2025 as envisioned in the National Policy on Biofuels.

-Ethanol is produced from sugarcane molasses and partly from grains and can be blended with gasoline.
+Ethanol is produced from sugarcane molasses and partly from grains and can be blended with petrol.
 Sugarcane or sugarcane juice may not be used for the production of ethanol in India.
-Government is also encouraging 2G ethanol commercial production using biomass as feed stock.
+The government is also encouraging second generation (2G) commercial production of Ethanol using biomass as feed stock.